What is mold?

 Three-plate molds use an additional striper plate to house the runner.
 It has a double-action ejector system, and the runner does not eject with the part.
 Since the runners are separated when the part is ejected, there is no need for any secondary operations.
 This reduces the overall production cycle and enables faster production.
 Three-plate molds are great for high-volume production, but the initial setup costs are high.

-Three-plate mold often referred to as runnerless mold or hot runner molds, have the flexibility to change gate locations anywhere on the part.
+Three-plate mold often referred to as runnerless mold or hot runner molds, which have the flexibility to change gate locations anywhere on the part.
 Since the runners are on a different plate, you can place gates anywhere on the part.

 Stacked injection mold uses a grid of cavities.
 This means that multiple cavities can be configured in a single machine.
 For example, if you have four single cavities stacked in an injection machine, each cycle will produce four identical parts rather than just one.
 This boosts machine efficiency.